Aigachu/Lavenza/README.md

 - Set the name to whatever you want!
 - Make the command prefix **unique**!
 Don't use the common '!' or '$' or even '%'.
 Go for something like '°°' or '.~'.
 - Keep the default pingpong talent for now until you test your bot for the first time.
 You can enable more talents later.
 - For Discord Configurations, set your own Discord ID as one of the Gods.
 You can replace the ID that's already there.
-You can also set some of your friends as operators and masters.
+You can also set some of your friends as masters or operators.
 (Only if you can trust them...)

 ### Setting up client credentials